 High-density polyethylene (PE-HD)

 The plastic high-density-polyethylene (PE-HD) is a thermoplastic which, among other things, has the property of being reversibly deformable within a certain temperature range.
 The atomic structure is characterized by a concatenation of CH2 molecules, whereby the semi-crystalline structure enables the material to be welded.

 The global production volume of 40 million tons achieved in 2017 is the interim result of a decades-long continuous increase that stresses the material growing importance.
 In addition to container construction, PE-HD is also used for molded parts such as household goods, waste garbage cans and sewage pipes.

 - Food-safe (unchanged taste and smell)

-- Very good resistance to fuels, seawater, acids and alkalis
+- Very good resistance to Diesel, seawater, acids and alkalis

 - Permanent temperature resistance up to 80°C (Diesel and urea up to 50°C)